FauzanNR/palm-tree-detection/README.md

     ```bash
     pip install ipykernel
     ```
-    from here you can already select the kernel from Vscode.
+    from here you can already select the kernel in Vscode.
     <br>
     if you want to use jupyter notebook, install the package inside this environment
     ```bash